ahsanulks/finance-tracker/README.md

 9. Refactor Code – Clean up and optimize the implementation while ensuring the tests still pass.
 10. Review & Optimize – Conduct a final review to improve performance, maintainability, and scalability.
 11. Complete Feature – Finalize and prepare the feature for deployment or merging.

+## Future Work
+Future improvements could include:
+- Adding transaction categories for each transaction Categorizing transactions (e.g., income, investments, food, etc) would help users better understand their spending habits and generate meaningful financial reports.
+- Adding more filtering options, such as category-based filtering and date range selection
+- Limiting the number of transactions displayed to users instead of showing all transactions Displaying all transactions at once can lead to performance issues, especially with large datasets.
+Implementing pagination or a configurable limit would improve application responsiveness and prevent excessive resource consumption.